Travel planning 2024: New airlines and destinations from Changi Airport

 www.airmacau.com.mo

-In March 2023, Macau’s national airline resumed its Macau to Singapore service after a 10-year hiatus.
+In March 2023, Macau’s flag carrier resumed its Macau-to-Singapore service after a 10-year hiatus.

 It flies once daily to and from Singapore using the A320 narrow-body aircraft.